Favorskii rearrangement: Polyhalogenated substrates

+α,α'Dihaloketones eliminate HX under the reaction conditions to give α,β-unsaturated carbonyl compounds, but α,α,α'trihaloketones generally do not undergo a second elimination to the ynone.

+Trihalomethyl ketone substrates undergo the haloform reaction instead.

 Photo-Favorskii reaction

-The reaction type also exists as a photochemical reaction.
-The photo-Favorskii reaction has been used in the photochemical unlocking of certain phosphates (for instance those of ATP) protected by p-hydroxyphenacyl groups.
-The deprotection proceeds through a triplet diradical (3) and a dione spiro intermediate (4) although the latter has thus far eluded detection.
+Favorskii rearrangements also occur through photochemical excitation.
+The photo-Favorskii reaction has been used to unlock certain phosphates (for instance those of ATP) protected as parahydroxyphenylacetate esters.
+The deprotection is believed to proceed through a triplet diradical (3) and a dione spiro intermediate (4), although the latter has thus far eluded detection: